PanDAWMS/panda-client/README.txt

 ** Release Note

+0.2.67 (7/21/2010)
+  * added a protection against unregistered GUID lookup in eventPicking

 0.2.66 (7/21/2010)
   * fixed --trf of pathena and --exec of prun to allow %DB:LATEST
   * fixed misleading errors when inDS is empty